-1. The Parliament may, on a motion of the committee mentioned in Rule 6.4, censure a member under section 17A of the Interests of Members of the Scottish Parliament Act 2006 (asp 12) ("the Interests Act").
+1. The Parliament may, on a motion of the Standards, Procedures and Public Appointments Committee, censure a member under section 17A of the Interests of Members of the Scottish Parliament Act 2006 (asp 12) ("the Interests Act").

 Rule 1.7B Other sanctions under Interests Act